 | Land | Not depreciable | N/A |

-Step 1: Determine the depreciable basis (purchase price minus land value)
+Step 1: Establish the depreciable basis — purchase price minus the land value allocation.

 | Item | Amount |